-§ 3.2-4177.
-Use or attempted use of altered, etc. identification to purchase retail marijuana or retail marijuana products; penalty.
+§ 3.2-4180.
+Use or attempted use of altered, etc., identification to purchase retail marijuana or retail marijuana products; penalty.

-A. No person under 21 years of age shall use or attempt to use any (i) altered, fictitious, facsimile, or simulated license to operate a motor vehicle; (ii) altered, fictitious, facsimile, or simulated document, including but not limited to a birth certificate or student identification card; or (iii) motor vehicle operator's license, birth certificate, or student identification card of another person in order to establish a false identification or false age for himself to use, consume, or purchase or attempt to use, consume, or purchase retail marijuana or retail marijuana products.
+A. No person under 21 years of age shall use or attempt to use any (i) altered, fictitious, facsimile, or simulated license to operate a motor vehicle; (ii) altered, fictitious, facsimile, or simulated document, including but not limited to a birth certificate or student identification card; or (iii) motor vehicle driver's license or other document issued under Chapter 3 (§ 46.2-300 et seq.) of Title 46.2 or other comparable law of another jurisdiction, birth certificate, or student identification card of another person in order to establish a false identification or false age for himself to use, consume, or purchase or attempt to use, consume, or purchase retail marijuana or retail marijuana products.